I work as a freelance editor, and in this article, I’ll share my top tips on how you can become one.

-First, you should do your research and create a database of publications, magazines, content marketing agencies, advertising agencies, or other organizations you want to work for.
-Include the name of the company, the contact person, their email the date of contact, and extra notes.
+First, do your research and create a database of publications, magazines, content marketing agencies, advertising agencies, or other organizations you want to work for.
+Include the name of the company, the contact person, their email, the date of contact, and extra notes.
 Use Google Sheets for that.

 The idea here is to cut the middlemen and work directly with clients.
 This will enable you to negotiate better terms and get more ongoing work at higher rates.

 Pro tip: Never rely on a single source of income.
 One is the worst number in business.
 That’s why you should always work with two, three, or more clients.
 If one of them fails (which will happen), you will have a backup plan and maintain an income while looking for new opportunities.

 17. Sign a contract that will spell out rules of engagement between you and the client

 When signing up with a client, you need to protect yourself to avoid getting scammed or receiving payments late.
 That’s where a well-written contract comes into play.

 - The exact scope of work you handle.

 - The exact editing rates, and the time when you’ll get paid.

 - Cancellation policy (sometimes clients cancel projects, but you should still get paid).

 - An indemnity clause (so you’re not responsible for any copyright violations).